Soil Cover Days

 Areas of High and Very High soil cover were concentrated in British Columbia, Quebec, New Brunswick, Nova Scotia and Newfoundland and Labrador.
 Very Low and Low soil cover days were concentrated in southern Ontario, Manitoba and Saskatchewan.

 These changes were mostly driven by reduced area of cropland under conventional tillage and summer-fallow.
-Over this period, the percent of cropland with summer fallow decreased by 13% (from 15% to 2%) and the percent of cropland with no-till increased by 59% (from 1% to 60%).
+Over this period, the percent of cropland with summer-fallow decreased from 21% to 1% and the percent of cropland with no-till increased by from 1% to 60%.
 This pattern was mainly driven by changes in the Prairies because of their large area of agricultural land.

 Regional trends

-Differences in soil cover days across Canada were caused by differences in tillage and residue management practices, the type of crops, the frequency of perennial crop harvest or grazing, the use of summer-fallow, snow-cover and soil-climatic conditions.
+Differences in soil cover days across Canada were caused by differences in tillage and residue management practices, the crop types, the frequency of perennial crop harvest or grazing, the use of summer-fallow, snow-cover and soil-climatic conditions.

 British Columbia

-In 2016, areas of Low soil cover days occurred in the southern part of the province.
-Since 1981, there has been a 5% increase in soil cover days.
-However, some areas in southern British Columbia showed a decrease in soil cover of more than 10 d because of large shifts from perennial to annual crops.
+In 2021, areas of Low soil cover days occurred in the southern part of the province.
+Between 1981 and 2021, soil cover days increased in the province from 289 days to 302 days (by approximately 4%).
+However, some areas in southern British Columbia showed a decrease in soil cover of more than 10 days because of large shifts from perennial to annual crops.

 Atlantic Canada

-As of 2016, the Atlantic Provinces had the highest number of soil cover days in Canada.
+As of 2021, the Atlantic Provinces had the highest number of soil cover days in Canada.
 This has remained relatively stable since 1981.
-High soil cover days is mainly caused by a relatively lower proportion of annual crops in Nova Scotia, New Brunswick and Newfoundland and Labrador than in other parts of Canada.
-Despite this, there has been a 1% decrease in soil cover days in Prince Edward Island since 1981.
-This was, in part, because of a 5% increase in the amount of annual crops.
+High soil cover days is mainly caused by a relatively lower proportion of annual crops in Nova Scotia, New Brunswick, and Newfoundland and Labrador than in other parts of Canada.

 Quebec

-As of 2016, the number of soil cover days was High or Very High for most of Quebec.
+As of 2021, the number of soil cover days was High or Very High for most of Quebec.
 This pattern has remained relatively stable since 1981.
-In some areas, soil cover has improved because of an increase in no-till practices of about 18%.
+In some areas, soil cover has improved because of an increase in no-till practices from less than 1% to about 18% of crop area.
 However, soil cover days in the St. Lawrence lowlands region has shown large decreases.
-This has mainly been caused by an increase in the area of annual crops over time (from 20% to 33%).
+This has mainly been caused by an increase annual crop area over time (from about 25% of crop area in 1981 to 50% of crop area in 2021).

 Ontario

-Overall, Ontario's farmland has had the lowest number of soil cover days in Canada and this has remained relatively stable over time.
-In 2016, Ontario had the highest percentage of farmland in the Very Low class in all of Canada.
-All of this land occurred in southern Ontario.
+Other than in Manitoba, Ontario’s farmland has had the lowest number of soil cover days in Canada and this has remained relatively stable over time.
+In 2021, Ontario had the highest percentage of farmland in the Very Low class in all of Canada.
+All of this land is found in southern Ontario.
+Between 1981 and 2021, soil cover increased because of an increase in no-till farming from less than 1% of crop area to about 39% of crop area.
+However, this increase was outweighed by increases in the amount of annual cropland over time (from about 47% in 1981 to about 65% in 2021).

 The Prairies

 The Prairies, generally, have lower soil cover than other regions of Canada because of a higher proportion of farmland under annual crops.
 Many areas of Low or Very Low soil cover days occur in the southern Prairies.
-However, since 1981, the greatest increases in soil cover have occurred in this region because of large decreases in summer fallow and increases in reduced tillage.
-Over this time, the number of soil cover days increased by 14% in Saskatchewan, 8% in Alberta and 6% in Manitoba.
+However, since 1981, the greatest increases in soil cover have occurred in this region because of large decreases in summer-fallow and increases in reduced tillage.
+Between 1981 and 2021, the number of soil cover days increased in Saskatchewan by 14% (from 234.9 days to 268.3 days), in Manitoba by 7% (from 250.3 days to 267.6 days) and in Alberta by 6% (from 262.3 days to 278.6 days).

 How can soil cover be improved?